Minnesota Twins: Current

 Starting in 2023, the Twins made a drastic overhaul to their uniforms.
 The white home uniform features the updated "Twins" script (with the underline below "win") in red with navy numbers.
 On the back, the player names are in navy and numbers are in red.
 On the left sleeve, the Minnesota state map in navy was added with a red star to represent the Twin Cities of Minneapolis–St. Paul.
 The home cap is all-navy with the updated "TC" insignia.
 The home helmet is navy with a white panel and red brim and features the new "TC" insignia.

 Road gray uniforms featured an all-caps "MINNESOTA" in navy with red numbers.
 On the back, the player names are in navy and numbers are in red.
 Likewise, the new navy Minnesota map with red star was featured on the left sleeve.
 Navy pinstripes were also added.
 The road cap is also all-navy, but with the white "M" and a red star on top representing the north star; this design also serves as the basis of their road batting helmet.
+Ahead of the 2026 season, the Minnesota map sleeve patch on their road uniform was replaced by a navy roundel containing the "MIN" abbreviation and two red stars symbolizing the Twin Cities of Minneapolis–St. Paul and surrounding the year 1961, their first season following the relocation from Washington, D.C.